Looking to deliver the highest viewable, brand-safe, and clean ad inventory without compromising user security and ad quality?

 With limited yield options in a declining CPMs and fill rates environment, now more than ever, optimizing your ad inventory can move the needle and instantly impact your bottom line.

-Based on Browsi’s publishers’ data, since the Coronavirus outbreak, it’s apparent that CPMs for above 70% viewability (in the blue line) are higher by more than 30% than the CPMs for below 70% viewability (in the green line).
+Based on Browsi’s publishers’ data, since the Coronavirus outbreak, it’s apparent that CPMs for above 70% viewability (in the blue line) is higher by more than 30% than the CPMs for below 70% viewability (in the green line).

 This means that even during the current situation, advertisers are still looking to pay more for the important KPI of high viewability, allowing them to deliver campaign ROI.